MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/create-workflow.md

 ## Connect the elements

 To connect one workflow element to another, hold the pointer over an element until connection points appear.
-Select a connection point, and drag it to another element.
+Select a connection point, and then drag it to another element.
 Be sure to connect all the elements.

 ## Configure the properties of the workflow

 Follow these steps to configure the properties of the workflow.

-1. Select the canvas to make sure that no workflow element is selected.
+1. Select the canvas to ensure that no workflow element is selected.
 2. Select **Properties** to open the **Properties** page for the workflow.
 3. Follow the procedures in the [Configure workflow properties](configure-workflow-properties.md) article.